-His eyes grew wider still, and men with blades begun to close in on her – their fury rose like smoke from a roaring fire, burning stronger with every word she said.
+His eyes grew wider still, and mothers and fathers with blades began to close in on her – their fury rose like smoke from a roaring fire, burning stronger with every word she said.

 “We trusted you!
 We gave you our children to protect!” screamed one of the men.

-“You’re a monster!” cried one of the fathers cradling the dead body of his little girl.
+“You’re a monster!” cried one of the mothers cradling the dead body of her little girl.

 “Indeed,” Madeleine said with a smile.
 “And it is far more satisfying than being a damsel in distress.”